AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

     For example, this will not return anything since there is no project ID `SCPCP000099`:

     ```bash
-    # List all files in a bucket that does not exist
+    # List all files in a directory that does not exist
     aws s3 ls s3://openscpca-data-release/2024-05-01/SCPCP000099/
     ```